Frequently asked questions

 - Progress updates

-- Traffic routes and timing
+- Traffic routes and timing of key construction activities

 - Over Dimensional load delivery timing

 - Construction impacts – traffic routes and timing, dust and noise impacts

 - Predicted operational impacts including noise and visual impacts.